reymon359/how-to-live/docs/Avoid complaining/index.md

 # Avoid complaining

 To complain is a waste of time.
-If you don't like something, do something to change that situation.
+If you don't like your situation, do something to change it.
+Adapt to it.

 Just complaining won't make things better.
-When you complain, you look for people’s attention by feeling pity and making others worry about you.
+When you complain, sometimes you are just looking for people’s attention by feeling pity and making others worry about you.

 Self-love means accepting yourself as a worthy person because you choose to do so.
-Acceptance also means an absence of complaint.
+Acceptance also means an absence of complaining.

-Fully functioning people never complain.

-Happiness means no complaining about the things over which you can do nothing.
+One of the meanings of happiness it to not complain about the things you can do nothing about.

 Complaining is the refuge of those who have no self-reliance.

 Do not look for excuses in the face of difficulties to avoid the problem.
 Evading is not solving.
 Change your thought "it can't be done", to "How can I do it?".

+To complain is to be reactive.
+Instead, be proactive.

 ## Quotes